 Family pets may visit under the following conditions:

 - Your pet's veterinarian must complete a form and it must be returned to the hospital before your pet can visit.
-Your nurse can provide a copy of this form.
+Your nurse can provide a copy of the Veterinary Pet Release form.

 - Your pet must be well groomed and bathed.
 Pet visitation is restricted for patients with certain conditions.
 Ask your nurse if you need further information.

-If your room temperature is uncomfortable, please notify our nursing our housekeeping staff.
+If your room temperature is uncomfortable, please notify our nursing or housekeeping staff.

-Ogallala Community Hospital is a tobacco-free health care facility.
+Washakie Medical Center is a tobacco-free health care campus.
 This means that all forms of tobacco use by employees, medical staff, patients and visitors are prohibited on hospital property.